 The NYU Neuroscience Outreach Group (NOGN) content area will include a lecture and activity each day with a mini-presentation project focused on learning to navigate scientific research journals.
 CCL scholars will investigate concepts in neuroanatomy, learning, memory, diseases of the brain, the senses, and careers in neuroscience.
 Activities may include sheep brain dissection, drawing of the brain through an artist’s perspective, and more.
 This program seeks to engage students in the exciting field of neuroscience and understand how science can unlock the brain’s many mysteries.

 Mobile App Development: What’s the most important device in your daily life?
 Your smartphone of course!
-CCL scholars will learn to create their very own smartphone apps that they can share with their friends and family.
-In this course, they’ll learn how to make web-based and mobile apps that leverage the unique capabilities of smartphones.
-Scholars will use the creative coding platform p5js to do rapid prototyping of graphics, animation, sound, and video.
-They will learn how to tap into the sensors in smartphones to develop a wide variety of apps for gaming, playing with photos and live video, and creating and manipulating other types of media.
-They’ll navigate other unique features of the smartphone such as its ability to recognize touch, gestures, motion, and more.
+How would you like to learn to create your very own smartphone apps that you can share with your friends and family?
+In this course, we’ll learn how to make web based and mobile apps that leverage the unique capabilities of smartphones.
+We’ll use the creative coding platform p5js to do rapid prototyping of graphics, animation, sound and video.
+We will learn how to tap into the sensors in smartphones to develop a wide variety of apps for gaming, playing with photos and live video, and creating and manipulating other types of media.
+We’ll tap into other unique features of the smartphone such as its ability to recognize touch, gestures, motion, and more.

 No prior programming experience is required.
-Students will be provided with an Android smartphone and a laptop to experiment with during the class.
+Participants will be provided with an Android smartphone and a laptop to experiment with during the class.

 This program will run on Tandon’s campus.
 Students will be required to participate in designated CCL summer activities for check-ins with the program.

-Classes will take place Monday through Friday beginning in July at NYU’s Washington Square or Tandon campus, with additional coursework required outside of class.
+The Immersive Stage is split into two parts: One week of grade-specific CCL content, followed by a one- to two-week Immersive program.
+Classes will take place Monday through Friday beginning in July at NYU’s Washington Square or Tandon campus, with additional coursework potentially required outside of class.

 Typical daily schedule